-Prerequisites: Admission to the College of Business or consent of instructor
+Prerequisites: Admission to the business program or consent of instructor

 Prerequisite or corequisite: may vary depending on topic.

 Topics and current issues of critical importance to the field of marketing.
 Specific topics and issues are announced in the schedule of classes for the semester in which the course is offered.
 May be repeated for a total of nine hours.